nntoan/devilbox/docs/configuration-files/env-file.rst

    # template directory inside your project directory
    host> ls -l data/www/my-first-project/htdocs/.devilbox total 4
-   -rw-r--r-- 1 cytopia cytopia 87 Mar 12 23:05 apache22.yml
    -rw-r--r-- 1 cytopia cytopia 87 Mar 12 23:05 apache24.yml
    -rw-r--r-- 1 cytopia cytopia 87 Mar 12 23:05 nginx.yml

-The three files ``apache22.yml``, ``apache24.yml`` and ``nginx.yml`` let you customize your web servers virtual host to anything from adding rewrite rules, overwriting directory index to even changing the server name or adding locations to other assets.
+The three files ``apache24.yml`` and ``nginx.yml`` let you customize your web servers virtual host to anything from adding rewrite rules, overwriting directory index to even changing the server name or adding locations to other assets.

 .. seealso::
    The whole process is based on a project called |ext_lnk_project_vhost_gen|.
-   A virtual host generator for Apache 2.2, Apache 2.4 and any Nginx version.
+   A virtual host generator for Apache 2.4 and any Nginx version.

 .. seealso::
    **Customize your virtual host**